MUTANT BIG CATS - BLACK TIGERS

 Mutants are natural variations which occur due to spontaneous genetic changes or the expression of recessive (hidden) genes.
 Recessive genes show up when there is too much inbreeding.
 In the past, the obvious reaction to any unusual big cat was to shoot it for the trophy room.
 As a result, many interesting mutations may have been wiped out before the genes were passed on.
 Some colour mutations which would disadvantage a wild big cat are bred in captivity and are not viable in the wild.
 It is questionable whether these mutants should be perpetuated for the sake of curiosity or aesthetics alone.

+Historical quotations are credited and are in the public domain.
+Original text is licensed under the GFDL.
 Some of the information here is drawn from "Mystery Cats of the World" and assorted articles by Karl Shuker.
 I am grateful to Paul McCarthy for researching and providing extensive material, information and corrections.

 Black colour is due to the non-agouti mutation.
 Agouti refers to the ticking of each individual hair on the background colour of a tabby cat.
 In certain light, the pattern still shows up because the background colour is less dense than the colour of the markings.
 There are unconfirmed reports of pure black non-striped tigers (true melanistic tigers).